andrewufrank/dainoSite/index.md

 ---
 title: "Static Site Generator `Daino`: Landing page"
 abstract: The `Example Homepage`
-    produced by `daino` list differences to other SSG and gives the rationale for its design. `Daino` is built the Unix-style from existing tools.
+    produced by `daino` lists differences to other SSG and gives the rationale for its design. `Daino` is built the Unix-style from existing tools.
 The site explains how to use it to run your own web site.
 author: Author of Settings
 date: 2010-01-29
 keywords: homepage